David Foster’s Daughters React To Their Father’s Fifth Marriage Proposal

 Shortly after the couple’s engagement news was announced, Foster, 68, posted an Instagram photo of himself and McPhee, 34, in Capri with the simple caption, “Yup.”

 The music producer’s daughters Erin and Sara quickly hit the comments section to post their reactions to their father’s engagement to McPhee, who is younger than both of them.
 The Daily Mail posted a screenshot of Foster’s daughters’ comments on his Instagram photo which prove they have no beef with their dad’s younger bride.
 Erin Foster, 35, wrote, “‘Mommmyyy” along with three red heart emojis.
-About an hour later, Foster’s older daughter, Sara, 27, joked, “Out of the country.
+About an hour later, Foster’s younger daughter, Sara, 27, joked, “Out of the country.
 What did I miss?”

 You can see David Foster’s Instagram post which prompted his daughters’ comments below.